State of the Union: Invitations

 Every member of Congress can bring one guest to the State of the Union address.
-The president may invite up to 24 guests to be seated in a box with the First Lady.
-The speaker of the House may invite up to 24 guests in the speaker's box.
+The president may invite up to 24 guests to be seated in a box with the first lady.
+The Speaker of the House may invite up to 24 guests in the Speaker's box.
 Seating for Congress on the main floor is by a first-in, first-served basis with no reservations.
 The Cabinet, Supreme Court justices, members of the Diplomatic Corps, and military leaders (the Joint Chiefs of Staff and Commandant of the Coast Guard) have reserved seating.

 Protocol of entry into the House chamber

 By approximately 8:30 p.m. on the night of the address, the members of the House have gathered in their seats for the joint session.
-Then, the Deputy Sergeant at Arms addresses the speaker and loudly announces the vice president and members of the Senate, who enter and take the seats assigned for them.
+Then, the deputy sergeant at arms addresses the speaker and loudly announces the vice president and members of the Senate, who enter and take the seats assigned for them.

 The speaker, and then the vice president, specify the members of the House and Senate, respectively, who will escort the president into the House chamber.
-The Deputy Sergeant at Arms addresses the speaker again and loudly announces, in order, the Dean of the Diplomatic Corps, the Chief Justice of the United States and the Associate Justices, and the Cabinet, each of whom enters and takes their seats when called.
+The deputy sergeant at arms addresses the speaker again and loudly announces, in order, the dean of the Diplomatic Corps, the chief justice of the United States and the associate justices, and the Cabinet, each of whom enters and takes their seats when called.
 The justices take the seats nearest to the speaker's rostrum and adjacent to the sections reserved for the Cabinet and the members of the Joint Chiefs of Staff.

-Just after 9:00 pm, as the president reaches the door to the chamber, the House Sergeant at Arms stands just inside the doors, faces the speaker, and waits until the president is ready to enter the chamber.
-When the president is ready, the Sergeant at Arms announces the entrance, loudly stating the phrase: "Mister [or Madam] Speaker, the president of the United States!"
+Just after 9:00 pm, as the president reaches the door to the chamber, the House sergeant at arms stands just inside the doors, faces the speaker, and waits until the president is ready to enter the chamber.
+When the president is ready, the sergeant at arms announces the entrance, loudly stating the phrase: "Mister/Madam Speaker, the president of the United States!"